My Cookie Journey

 Prepping

-In a bowl weigh or measure the dark brown and white sugars and set the bowl aside.
-In another bowl weigh or measure the flour, cornstarch, baking soda, and the salt, then run a whisk through to blend.
+Step 8: In one bowl, weigh or measure the dark brown and white sugars and set aside.
+In another bowl, weigh or measure the flour, cornstarch, baking soda, and salt, then whisk to combine.

 Mix the Cookie Dough